 Report any concerns or issues to the City Hall info desk.

 - U-bolt shaped locks work best.
 Check for secure closure if cable or chain locks are used.

 - Personal locks and contents are to be removed at the end of each day.

 - Any personal contents and locks left on overnight will be removed by the City without compensation to the Owner.

 What's Happening in Barrie

-Firebird Community Cycle accepts donations of old bikes and then rips some apart for parts to rebuild others.
-The program also gets bikes to families who might not be able to afford them.
-For further information click here.
+- Firebird Community Cycle accepts donations of old bikes or parts to rebuild for donations to families who might not be able to afford them.

 - Think twice about using your car for every trip.
 Could you walk or use your bike to visit friends?